psipred/psipred_javascript/README.md

 1. Ensure you have completed the adding new functionality steps for the psipred_webiste application.
 Adding new model fields and updating the results panel template.
 Take a note of the new results panel value you added.

 2. In main.js add new job to the end of job_list and a name to job_name
-3. Add new key(s) to initialisation_data to hold the results data for the job
+3. Add new key(s) to initialisation_data to hold the results data for the job (probably needs to happen with step 9 though)
 4. Check if the active listeners need a new biod3 call (around line 280)
-5. for UUID submission/lookup add new button trigger (from line 370)
+5. for UUID submission/lookup add new button trigger (from line 380)

 6. In forms_index.js in the checked loop (line 36) add any new button addition exceptions (adds the select buttons on submission that are added in step 5)